asahala/Rockford-Patcher/README.md

 ![alt text](https://www.mv.helsinki.fi/home/asahala/rockford/themes.gif)

 # Rockford patcher and trainer
 [Rockford](https://en.wikipedia.org/wiki/Rockford_(video_game)) was a Boulder Dash clone published by Mastertronic ltd. in 1988 for DOS.
-The game included 20 levels divided into five difficulty settingsm, each using their own themes: hunter, cook, cowboy, space and doctor.
+The game included 20 levels divided into five difficulty settings, each using their own themes: hunter, cook, cowboy, space and doctor.

-Rockford also included 20 hidden levels which were unplayable.
+Rockford also included 20 **hidden levels** which were unplayable.
 When I contacted Mastertronic in 2006, I was told that they were designed for a possible future add-on, which was never released because they recided to do Rockford II instead.
 These levels were about feature five additional graphic sets called scuba, miner, player (sports), luck (leprechaun) and music.

 This patcher/trainer allows you to play the hidden level set, as well as turn on some cheats.
 Unfortunately, as the graphics for these additional themes were never created, the additional levels are rendered using the base graphics set.